Ambient header video

 In order to stop world hunger, Oxfam and our partners help farmers learn new techniques, share their innovative ideas with each other, grow more food, and earn more money.
 And when sudden disasters (an earthquake or an upsurge of locusts), or slow-onset emergencies such as drought bring hunger and the threat of famine, we help people rebuild the ways they make a living so they can put food on the table.

-For farmers, we provide seeds, tools, and other supplies people need to grow their own food, keep their livestock healthy, and become self-sufficient.
+For farmers, we provide seeds, tools, and other supplies to help them grow their own food, keep their livestock healthy, and become self-sufficient.
 In many emergencies, Oxfam provides cash so people can make their own food purchasing decisions, to ensure they can get what will help them best (and circulate money in the local economy).

 Juana Gutiérrez washes her son's hands at their home in Guatemala, in part of the country known as the Dry Corridor.
 Oxfam has been helping families here with soap to ensure they do not get water-borne diseases.
 Carlos Zaparolli / Oxfam